Hatch review: Easy access to US shares

 Want to buy shares in some of the world's biggest brands?
-Maybe Hatch can help.
+Hatch can help.

-Hatch is an online share trading platform operated by Kiwi Wealth.
-Its goal is to make it easy and affordable for New Zealanders to invest in US-based companies.
+Hatch is a low-fee share trading platform with the goal of making it easy and affordable for Kiwis to invest in US-based companies.

 This review walks through what exactly you can do with Hatch, how much it costs, what kind of protections you have as an investor on the platform and how it all works.